IulianCernat/Project-Management/REST-Api/README.md

 ## Setup

-Requires `firebase-adminsdk.json` to be present in this folder or it's path can\
-be specified through environment variable `GOOGLE_APPLICATION_CREDENTIALS`\
+Requires `firebase-adminsdk.json` to be present in this folder or it's path can be specified via environment variable `GOOGLE_APPLICATION_CREDENTIALS`.\
-`FIREBASE_WEB_API_KEY` is another environment variable which needs to be set beforehand\
+`FIREBASE_WEB_API_KEY` is another environment variable which needs to be set beforehand.\
 This project requires python 3.7 +

 ```sh